Hanesbrands (NYSE:HBI) Releases Q3 2022 Earnings Guidance

 Hanesbrands (NYSE:HBI – Get Rating) issued an update on its third quarter 2022 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $0.27-$0.32 for the period, compared to the consensus estimate of $0.49.
 The company issued revenue guidance of $1.73 billion-$1.78 billion, compared to the consensus revenue estimate of $1.81 billion.
 Hanesbrands also updated its FY 2022 guidance to $1.11-$1.23 EPS.

-Hanesbrands (NYSE:HBI – Get Rating) last announced its quarterly earnings data on Thursday, August 11th.
-The textile maker reported $0.28 earnings per share for the quarter, missing the consensus estimate of $0.33 by ($0.05).
-Hanesbrands had a return on equity of 79.09% and a net margin of 6.37%.
-The firm had revenue of $1.51 billion during the quarter, compared to analysts’ expectations of $1.69 billion.
-During the same period last year, the business posted $0.47 EPS.
-The company’s revenue was down 13.8% compared to the same quarter last year.
-As a group, research analysts forecast that Hanesbrands will post 1.15 EPS for the current year.
+Hanesbrands (NYSE:HBI – Get Rating) last posted its quarterly earnings results on Thursday, August 11th.
+The textile maker reported $0.28 EPS for the quarter, missing the consensus estimate of $0.33 by ($0.05).
+The business had revenue of $1.51 billion during the quarter, compared to analysts’ expectations of $1.69 billion.
+Hanesbrands had a net margin of 6.37% and a return on equity of 79.09%.
+Hanesbrands’s revenue for the quarter was down 13.8% compared to the same quarter last year.
+During the same period in the previous year, the company posted $0.47 earnings per share.
+Analysts forecast that Hanesbrands will post 1.16 EPS for the current fiscal year.

 Hanesbrands Dividend Announcement

-A number of research analysts have weighed in on HBI shares.
-Cowen reduced their target price on Hanesbrands to $11.00 in a report on Thursday, June 9th.
-Evercore ISI lowered Hanesbrands from an outperform rating to an in-line rating and reduced their target price for the company from $18.00 to $12.00 in a report on Wednesday, July 13th.
-Credit Suisse Group reduced their target price on Hanesbrands from $15.00 to $13.00 and set an outperform rating for the company in a report on Friday, August 12th.
-Stifel Nicolaus reduced their target price on Hanesbrands from $11.00 to $10.00 in a report on Wednesday, July 20th.
-Finally, StockNews.com lowered Hanesbrands from a hold rating to a sell rating in a report on Monday, August 15th.
-One analyst has rated the stock with a sell rating, five have given a hold rating and three have assigned a buy rating to the company’s stock.
-According to MarketBeat.com, the company presently has an average rating of Hold and a consensus price target of $12.73.
+A number of equities analysts recently weighed in on the stock.
+CL King lowered their price objective on shares of Hanesbrands from $17.00 to $15.00 in a research report on Friday, August 12th.
+UBS Group reduced their target price on shares of Hanesbrands from $14.00 to $12.00 in a report on Friday, July 15th.
+Stifel Nicolaus reduced their target price on shares of Hanesbrands from $11.00 to $10.00 in a report on Wednesday, July 20th.
+Cowen reduced their target price on shares of Hanesbrands to $11.00 in a report on Thursday, June 9th.
+Finally, Evercore ISI lowered shares of Hanesbrands from an outperform rating to an in-line rating and reduced their target price for the stock from $18.00 to $12.00 in a report on Wednesday, July 13th.
+One analyst has rated the stock with a sell rating, five have issued a hold rating and three have issued a buy rating to the company.
+According to data from MarketBeat.com, the company currently has an average rating of Hold and an average target price of $12.73.

 Hanesbrands Inc, a consumer goods company, designs, manufactures, sources, and sells a range of basic apparel for men, women, and children.
 The company operates through three segments: Innerwear, Activewear, and International.
 It sells men's underwear, women's panties, children's underwear, activewear, and socks, as well as intimate apparel, such as bras and shapewears; home goods; and T-shirts, fleece, performance apparel, sport shirts, performance T-shirts and shorts, sports bras, teamwear, and thermals, as well as licensed logo apparel in collegiate bookstores, mass retailers, and other channels.